thegoldenbolden/brewery/README.md

-An app that displays the closest breweries to your or a specified location.
+An app that displays the closest breweries to your location or a specified location.